swaptacular/swpt-k8s-config/README.md

 ```

 **Note:** When deploying to a [KinD] (Kubernetes in Docker) cluster,
-you can use the `kind-cluster.yaml` configuration file.
-Also, you may
+you can use the provided `kind-cluster.yaml` configuration file.
+Also,
-need to run the following command:
+you may need to run the following command:

 ``` console
 $ sudo sysctl fs.inotify.max_user_instances=8192